MaxineCodes/MaxineCodes/README.md

 ---

+**Things I dabble in:**
+- 📐 Realtime 3D graphics programming in C++ and JS.
+- ⚙️ Attempting to understand game-engine architecture.
+- 🌊 Houdini simulation & procedural modelling.
+- 🎮 Small personal game dev projects.

 **Things I have done professionally:**
-- 🏃🏼 Animation pipeline.
+- 🏃🏼 Animation pipeline development.
 - 📸 Setting up Shotgrid for animation film production.
-- 🛠 Tool development in Autodesk Maya.
+- 🛠 Python/C++ tool development for DCC such as Autodesk Maya.
 - 📖 Writing and maintaining documentation.
 - 🎨 3D Character Art for games.
+- 📈 Optimize Unity3D graphics pipeline for WebGL/Mobile.
+- 🔮 GLSL Unity Shaders

-**Things I dabble in:**
+**What I wish to learn and grow in:**
-- 📐 CPU Raytracing algorithms.
-- ⚙️ Attempting to understand game engine architecture.
-- 🌊 Houdini simulation & procedural modelling.
-- 🎮 Small personal game dev projects.

-**Projects todo list:**
-- 🟣 Raycaster graphics/game engine.
-(Wolfenstein style.)
-- 🟣 Simple game for MSDOS.
-- 🟣 Small multi-platform graphics engine.
+- 📊 Graphics programming.
+- 🪜 C++ project setup and build systems.
+(It is a whole rabbit hole..)
+- 🧮 Mathematics.
+- And everything else, because learning never finishes.

 ---